sanjayvihaan/Fita-Academy-Alen/Readme.md

 # JavaScript Basics 24-08-24 (Day 34)
     1. JavaScript DOM - Gets all the power it needs to create dynamic HTML - The HTML DOM is a standard for how to get, change, add, or delete HTML Elements

+# JavaScript Intermediate 28-08-24 (Day 35)
+    1. JavaScript Events
+        onchange	An HTML element has been changed onclick	The user clicks an HTML element onmouseover	The user moves the mouse over an HTML element onmouseout	The user moves the mouse away from an HTML element onkeydown	The user pushes a keyboard key onload	The browser has finished loading the page

+    2. SetTimeOut and SetInterval